Charges – Defending Employment Tribunal Claim

 - Counsels fees for final hearing £700 –£2,000

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, the case is likely to take 3 months.
 If your claim proceeds to a Final Hearing, the case is likely to take 8 months.
-This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.
+This is just an estimate and we will be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Mrs Jennifer Renshaw, Head of Litigation, charge out rate £215 plus vat per hour, admitted as a solicitor 2007

 Mr Paul Streets, Litigation Solicitor, charge out rate £200 plus vat per hour, admitted as a solicitor 2015

 To find out more details regarding our staff please click here.